Ecwid/ecwid-api-docs/includes/_authentication.md

 Ecwid user grants or denies access to certain data in their store for the particular application - then the application gets its own secure access token (and optional public token) upon authorization and uses that token as a key to make REST API calls to Ecwid.

+**Both types of access tokens do not expire, so you can use them as long as the application is installed in a merchant's store.**

 <aside class="notice">
 To get private or public access token, user would need to go through Ecwid oAuth app installation flow.
 Learn more in the <a href="#native-applications">Native</a> and <a href="#external-applications">External</a> applications sections.
 </aside>